fstirlitz/c-bsp/README.md

 [![Build Status](https://travis-ci.org/fstirlitz/c-bsp.svg?branch=master)](https://travis-ci.org/fstirlitz/c-bsp)

-This is a C11 implementation of the [Binary Scripted Patch specification, version as of September 2017][spec].
+This is a C11/POSIX implementation of the [Binary Scripted Patch specification, version 0.5.2 rev. 37][spec].
 It was developed on Linux/glibc, but should be easy to port to other Unix-like systems.

 Contains: